 Environment Step

-In this phase, we mainly decided on which condition the software is going to be tested.
-It is an independent activity, so at the time of writing the test cases, we can parallel to the environment setup.
+In this phase, we mainly decided on the software’s condition to be tested.
+It is an independent activity, so when writing the test cases, we can parallel to the environment setup.
 Once the setup is ready, the test team does the smoke test to check the test environment’s readiness.

 Entry Criteria: Test Plan, Smoke Test cases, Test Data